AlexsLemonade/OpenPBTA-analysis/analyses/tp53_nf1_score/README.md

 See [`01-apply-classifier.py`](01-apply-classifier.py) for more information about the procedure.
 To evaluate the classifier scores, we use [`02-evaluate-classifier.py`](02-evaluate-classifier.py) and input SNV data to identify true TP53/NF1 loss samples and compare scores of shuffled data to true calls and plot ROC curves.

+**This module is in progress.**
+Copy number aberrations are not currently considered when evaluating the classifiers.

 #### Running the analysis